Summary

 Early life and career

-Manning was born to a Jewish family in Detroit, Michigan, on December 3, 1956.[1][2]
-Her father worked for the Ford Motor Company for 40 years, and her mother was a public school teacher.
-Manning attended Harvard University, where she sang a cappella with the Radcliffe Pitches.[3][4]
-She also attended the University of Michigan Law School, earning a Juris Doctor.[5]
+Manning was born to a Jewish family in Detroit, Michigan, on December 3, 1956.[2][3]
+Her father worked for the Ford Motor Company for 40 years.
+Manning attended Interlochen, the National Music Camp, in Northern Michigan, where she studied music and drama.
+She earned her bachelor’s degree from Harvard University, where she founded Radcliffe Pitches, the first female a cappella group at Harvard.[4][5]
+She also attended the University of Michigan Law School, earning a Juris Doctor.[6]

 U.S. House of Representatives